Prednisolone & Prednisone

 Use with other medicines

-- Prednisolone can affect how other medicines work.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+- Corticosteroids can interact with other medicines.
+You should tell all your doctors about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.

 - You should also mention your treatment when you see other health professionals, even if you have stopped taking corticosteroids within the last 12 months.

-- Most vaccines can be given safely with prednisolone.
+- Most vaccines can be given safely with prednisolone/prednisone.
 Talk with your rheumatologist before receiving any vaccines.

 - If you are going to have an operation it is important to tell the anaesthetist that you are taking or have been taking prednisolone or other corticosteroids in the last year.